For Eastbourne unLtd Chamber of Commerce and Edeal

 Business Partners and Suppliers

-Historic Chamber data is kept at The Keep in Falmer, a secure facility run by East Sussex County Council.
-They retain all Chamber information in the public interest and have securely destroyed any other data that was held in our historic files.
+Historic Chamber and Edeal information is kept at The Keep in Falmer, a secure facility run by East Sussex County Council.
+They retain all information in the public interest and have securely destroyed any other data that was held in our historic files.

 All these suppliers have committed not to use your data for any other reason and will not pass it on to a third party.